layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-throttle.md

 - **`Messages per Period`**: The number of messages which are allowed to pass per time period (interval).

 - **`Temporal amount of Period`**: This value is best described in the connection with the next parameter `Temporal unit of Period`.
-Let's assume the unit is `Second`, and the amount which we enter in this field is `2`.
+  Let's assume the unit is `Second`, and the amount which we enter field is `2`.
   This defines, that message throughput should be limited by e.g. 500 (defined in `Messages per Period`) message for each two second interval.

 - **`Temporal unit of Period`**: The interval unit, e.g. `Seconds`, `Minutes`, etc..

 ---